Long before Where In The World Is Carmen Sandiego or The Oregon Trail, there was The Sumerian Game.

 - nyshistoricnewspapers.org, fultonsearch.org, archive.org

-SPECIAL THANKS: David H. Ahl, Frank Cifaldi, Doug Dyment, Ethan Johnson, Devin Monnens, Alex Smith, and the Secret Writers Society.
+SPECIAL THANKS: David H. Ahl, Frank Cifaldi, Doug Dyment, Dale Geddes, Ethan Johnson, Devin Monnens, Alex Smith, and the Secret Writers Society.